 When people think of WordPress they often think of blogging, but the world’s favorite Content Management System has come a long way in the past ten years or so.
 In fact, with a plugin or two WordPress can be many things to many people — not least an excellent platform on which to build a web store.

-There is no shortage of plugins to transform your WordPress installation into a web store.
+There is no shortage of plugins and e-commerce themes to transform your WordPress installation into a web store.
 They range from free to not-so-free, and the quality of the plugins varies wildly.
 For the eCommerce newcomer, deciding which platform to choose can be a nightmare.

 With that in mind, in this post I’ve decided to take a closer look at one of the best offerings on the market.
 It’s both free and exceptionally well built.
 I am of course talking about WooCommerce by WooThemes.